anypay/WooCommerce/README.md

 # WooCommerce Plugin

-Anypay Payment Gateway is a custom WooCommerce plugin is powered by Anypay's reliable payments API.
+Anypay Payment Gateway is a custom WooCommerce plugin, powered by Anypay's reliable payments API.
 This plugin makes it incredibly simple easy to start accepting BitcoinSV at your online store today.

 # How does it work?